 According to Z10’s E5.1.3B, some design deficiencies that may contribute to human error include:

-- Labels on controls that are worn off or hard to read in other ways
+- Labels on controls that are hard or impossible to read, or are no longer there

 - Color-coding that’s inconsistent, random, and/or contradictory

-- Points of operation that are difficult to see
+- Points of operation that are difficult for employees to see

 - Remote power boxes